phileaton/tradier-python/README.md

 # Tradier-Python

-Tradier-python is a python client for interacting with the tradier API.
+Tradier-python is a python client for interacting with the Tradier API.

 ## Getting Started